-We have always wanted to tear down the wall between our two awkward front rooms.
-Then we decided to go ahead and vault the ceiling, too.
+We have always wanted to tear down the load bearing wall between our two awkward front rooms and have a vaulted ceiling.
+With some interesting truss design, we decided to.
 We called the new space The Colloquium (a place for conversation).

 But names and dreams are easy.
 Bringing those hopes to fruition is the difficult part.

-We have been beyond blessed to have a friend whose guidance and effort allow the dreams to transform into the work and logistics.
-We have also had the good fortune of the use of my parents’ house (which, if you remember, is right behind ours) while ours is being worked on.
+We have been beyond blessed to have a friend whose guidance allowed the dreams to transform into the work.
+Also, we have had the good fortune of the use of my parents’ house while working on our home.
 We do sleep in our house, but we cook, eat, work, nap, and do school over at The Ham House.

-Here’s a brief visual of the process of vaulting the ceiling and busting at that troublesome wall.
+Here’s a brief visual of the process of vaulting the ceiling and busting at that troublesome load bearing wall.